 According to the CDC, Traumatic Brain Injury (TBI) is a major cause of death and disability in the United States.
-Approximately 2.8 million people in the United States are diagnosed with a TBI annually, and almost 60,000 people die every year due to a TBI.
+Around 2.8 million people in the United States are diagnosed with a TBI annually, and almost 60,000 people die every year due to a TBI.

 What qualifies as a TBI?
 Any damage to the brain resulting from trauma is considered a traumatic brain injury.
 Mild TBI is often diagnosed when a concussion occurs (although multiple concussions may compound the trauma).
 People diagnosed with mild TBI often experience some symptoms but will recover completely after rest.
-People diagnosed with moderate and severe TBI will usually experience long-term symptoms and more permanent or severe brain damage.
+But, people diagnosed with moderate and severe TBI will usually experience long-term symptoms and more permanent or severe brain damage.

 Unintentionally Struck by or Against an Object

 Being struck by an object is most common in children and young adults.
 These strikes are not done on purpose and typically happen in sports or recreational activities.
 The leading cause of TBI in teenagers is sports related, with equestrian sports being the greatest contributor to sports-related TBI.

 Assaults contribute to approximately 10% of all TBI diagnosis.
 The CDC found that in 2017, men had higher counts of TBI-related hospitalization due to assault than women (approximately 11,965 versus 2,625, respectively).
 Men and women 25-54 had higher rates of hospitalization resulting in TBI diagnosis than any other age demographic.